On Functional Representations of the Conformal Algebra: Abstract

 \section{Abstract}

 Starting with conformally covariant correlation functions, a sequence of functional representations of the conformal algebra is constructed.
 A key step is the introduction of representations which involve an auxiliary functional.
-It is observed that these functionals are not arbitrary but rather must satisfy a pair of consistency equations; one such is identified, in a particular representation, as an Exact Renormalization Group equation specialized to a fixed-point.
-Therefore, the associated functional is identified with the Wilsonian Effective Action and this creates a concrete link between action-free formulations of Conformal Field Theory and the cutoff-regularized path integral approach.
+It is observed that these functionals are not arbitrary but rather must satisfy a pair of consistency equations corresponding to dilatation and special conformal invariance.
+In a particular representation, the former corresponds to the canonical form of the Exact Renormalization Group equation specialized to a fixed-point whereas the latter is new.
+This provides a concrete understanding of how conformal invariance is realized as a property of the Wilsonian effective action and the relationship to action-free formulations of conformal field theory.

 Subsequently, it is argued that the conformal Ward Identities serve to define a particular representation of the energy-momentum tensor.
 Consistency of this construction implies Polchinski's conditions for improving the energy-momentum tensor of a conformal field theory such that it is traceless.
 In the Wilsonian approach, the exactly marginal, redundant field which generates lines of physically equivalent fixed-points is identified as the trace of the energy-momentum tensor.